oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Thread Availability
 ~~~~~~~~~~~~~~~~~~~

-For some devices, not all threads may be available at all times.
-Some threads may even not be available at any time.
+For some devices, not all threads may be available at all times and some threads may not be available at any time.
 This may have various reasons, including:

 * the thread may be idle